M14 rifle: Deployment

 The rifle was unwieldy in the thick brush of Vietnam due to its length and weight, and the traditional wood stocks made of walnut and birch tended to swell and expand in the heavy moisture of the jungle, adversely affecting accuracy.
 Fiberglass stocks were produced to resolve this problem, but the rifle was discontinued before the fiberglass stocks could be distributed for field use.
 With 2,560 ft·lbf (3,463 J) of muzzle energy, the power of the 7.62×51mm NATO cartridge was valued for its range and cover penetration; despite this, the power of the cartridge also caused the weapon to be virtually uncontrollable in fully automatic fire.
 As a result, most M14s were permanently set to semiautomatic fire only, to avoid wasting ammunition in combat.
-Although marred by numerous shortcomings, the rifle served during its brief tour of duty with some modest success.